Hail Mary: In Western Latin tradition

 To the greeting and praise of Mary of which the prayer thus consisted, a petition "Holy Mary, Mother of God, pray for us sinners now and at the hour of our death" was added later.
 The petition first appeared in print in 1495 in Girolamo Savonarola's Esposizione sopra l'Ave Maria.
 The "Hail Mary" prayer in Savonarola's exposition reads: "Hail Mary, full of grace, the Lord is with thee; blessed art thou amongst women, and blessed is the fruit of thy womb, Jesus.
-Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
+Holy Mary, Mother of God, pray for us sinners, now and at the hour of death.
 Amen."
 (Note: The prayer is printed in Latin on the first page of the exposition and reads: "Ave Maria gratia plena Dominus tecum Benedicta tu in mulieribus et benedictus Fructus uentris tui Iesus sancta Maria mater Dei ora pro nobis peccatoribus nunc et in hora mortis.
 Amen".)